Learning-Lions-2020/loropio-kitchen/CONTRIBUTING.md

 ## Branching Strategy

-We follow a GitFlow-based branching model to manage our development process.
+We use the **Git Releaseflow** branching model for simplicity and clarity.
 The main branches are:

-- **main:** This branch contains production-ready code.
-All commits to `main` are tagged for a new release.
-- **develop:** This is the primary development branch where all feature and bugfix branches are merged.
-It represents the latest development version of the application.
+- **main:** The single source of truth.
+All features, hotfixes, and releases are branched from and merged into `main` via pull requests.
-- **feature/`feature-name`:** For new features.
-Branched from `develop` and merged back into `develop`.
+- **feature/short-description:** For new features.
+Branched from `main` and merged back into `main` after review and testing.
-- **bugfix/`bug-name`:** For fixing bugs.
-Branched from `develop` and merged back into `develop`.
+- **hotfix/short-description:** For urgent bug fixes.
+Branched from `main` and merged back into `main` via pull request.
+If the bug affects a current release, also merge into the release branch.
-- **release/`version-number`:** For preparing a new production release.
-Branched from `develop`.
-Release branches are used for final testing and bug fixing before merging into `main` and `develop`.
+- **release/sprint-XX:** Created from `main` at the end of each sprint (e.g., `release/sprint-29`).
+Deployed to production.
+Old release branches can be deleted to keep the repo clean.

 ### Branch Protection

 To ensure the stability of our codebase, the following branch protection rules are in place:

 - **main:** Requires a pull request review before merging.
 Commits are not allowed directly.
-- **develop:** Requires a pull request review before merging.

 ## Pull Requests

 - All changes must be submitted via a pull request (PR).
 - A PR must be reviewed and approved by at least one other developer before it can be merged.
 - Your PR should include a clear description of the changes you've made.
-- All PRs to `develop` must pass all status checks (e.g., build, tests, linting).
+- All PRs to `main` must pass all status checks (e.g., build, tests, linting).

 ## Commit Messages